IntelPython/numba-dpex/docs/user_guides/kernel_programming_guide/device-functions.rst

 ========================

-OpenCL and SYCL do not directly have a notion for device-only functions, *i.e.* functions that can be only invoked from a kernel and not a host function.
+OpenCL and SYCL do not directly have a notion for device-only functions, *i.e.* functions that can be only invoked from a kernel and not from a host function.
 However, ``numba-dppy`` provides a special decorator ``numba_dppy.func`` specifically to implement device functions.

 .. literalinclude:: ../../../numba_dppy/examples/dppy_func.py
    :pyobject: g

-Device functions can only be invoked from inside kernel functions ``numba_dppy.kernel``.
+Device functions can only be invoked from kernel functions ``numba_dppy.kernel``.

 .. literalinclude:: ../../../numba_dppy/examples/dppy_func.py
    :pyobject: f